kirokuan/jekyll/_posts/2016-02-10-csharp-extended-Enum-withDescription-attribute.md

 title: "Extend Enum to use Description Attribute"
 date: 2016-02-10 23:04:06
 tags: C# Enum
-description: First Post to celebrate the blog done
+description: how to extend enum method to make it can use description from attribute
 ---

 Define a Attribute with string property